Quick Look

-People with photophobia have a difficult time with bright sunlight, incandescent light, or fluorescent light.
+People with photophobia have difficulty with bright sunlight, incandescent light, or fluorescent light.
 The sensitivity causes discomfort, squinting, and headaches.

-Someone with severe photophobia is sensitive to all types of light, even when the light is not bright.
+Someone with severe photophobia is sensitive to all types of light, even when the light isn’t bright.

 People of all ages are affected by photophobia.
 It can affect one or both eyes, although both eyes are usually affected.